openedx/edx-platform/docs/course_authors/source/create_lti.rst

 You can use an LTI component in two ways.

-- You can show external LTI content.
-This content is displayed only.
+- You can add external LTI content that is displayed only, such as textbook content that doesn't require a student response.
-- You can show LTI content that will be graded by an external provider.
+- You can add external LTI content that requires a student response.
+An external provider will grade student responses.

 Before you create an LTI component from an external LTI provider in a unit, you must have the following information so that you can register that provider.